SLIIT-FacultyOfComputing/tutorial-02b-IT21280474/README.md

 Convert the C program given below which converts a length given in cm to inches to a C++ program.

-Please Note that the input command in C++ is std::cin.
+Please note that the input command in C++ is std::cin.
 This is a representation of the Keyboard.

 e.g.